lectorguard/Android-CMake-VisualStudio-Sample/README.md

 ## Installation Guide

-* Open GenerateProjectFiles.bat in a text editor of your choice
+* Open GenerateVisualStudioProject.bat in a text editor of your choice
 * Make sure the cmake arguments fit your system

 ```